 You might wonder: what does the Elections department do all year?
 What does it do when there isn’t a General Election?
 Our 66 employees work year-round on a variety of things.
 Here are just some of the projects and tasks we take on:

 Elections: Washington state holds up to four elections per year.
 In February, any of King County’s 191 jurisdictions can choose to hold a special election.
 Special elections are for ballot measures, such as a parks and recreation bond.
-They do not have candidate races.
-On February 14, Maple Valley and the Shoreline School District are holding a special election, impacting about 62,000 registered voters.
-In April, there is another opportunity for jurisdictions to hold a second special election.

 Primary elections occur in August.
 General Elections, as you probably already know, are held each November.
-This year’s General Election is for local races, and there are several big ones on the ballot, including races for Seattle Mayor and King County Executive.

 Voter registration: Throughout the year we add new voter registrations, clear up voter registration issues and cancel the registrations of deceased voters or voters who have moved out of the county.
-Over the last year, King County added 88,769 new voters.
-And we canceled the registration of about 58,000 voters.

 We cancel the registration of deceased voters by checking the newspaper obituaries each day to see who has died, and cross reference their name, date of birth and other important information with our voter registration database.
 We also confirm deaths through information shared with us from other government agencies or from the family of a deceased voter.